algorand/indexer/README.md

 ```
 ~$ algorand-indexer daemon --algod-net yournode.com:1234 -d /path/to/algod/data/dir --postgres "user=readonly password=YourPasswordHere {other connection string options for your database}"
 ```

+**Note**: Keeping indexer daemon as close as possible to database helps minimize latency.
+For example if using AWS EC2 and RDS, we suggest putting EC2 in the same VPC, Region, and even Availability Zone.

 ### Read only
 It is possible to set up one daemon as a writer and one or more readers.
 The Indexer pulling new data from algod can be started as above.
 Starting the indexer daemon without $ALGORAND_DATA or -d/--algod/--algod-net/--algod-token will start it without writing new data to the database.
 For further isolation, a `readonly` user can be created for the database.